-Research proposals could approach this from a variety of disciplines, or as a cross-disciplinary effort.
-The problem touches on aspects of data science, engineering, psychology, human-centered computing, systems and design thinking, software development and UX and UI design, with links into social sciences.
+Research proposals could approach this from a variety of disciplines, or as a cross disciplinary effort.
+The problem touches on aspects of data science, engineering, psychology, human-centered computing, systems and design thinking, software development, and user experience (UX) and user interface (UI) design, with links to social sciences.